 - request assistance to manage the effect of a disability, injury or illness on your work or studies

 - make a complaint to or about ANU, or

 - apply for employment at ANU.

 Collection from people other than you

 - In the course of our day to day activities as an employer and a higher education provider, we may collect personal information about you indirectly from publicly available sources, or from third parties you have authorised to disclose your information.
-We also collect personal information from publicly available sources to enable us to identify and contact stakeholders who may be interested in our endowment and philanthropy programs.
+We also collect personal information from publicly available sources to enable us to identify and contact stakeholders about our endowment and philanthropy programs.

 - Where practicable and lawful, we will allow you to interact with us anonymously or using a pseudonym.
-However, for most of our functions and activities we usually need your name and contact information or your University ID number, and enough information about the particular matter to enable us to respond to your inquiry, request, application, donation or complaint.
+However, we usually need your name and contact information or your University ID number, and enough information about the particular matter to enable us to respond to your inquiry, request, application, donation or complaint.